 You can add built-in gadgets to either one of the navigation or assets pane, and it is also possible to add customized gadgets to the user interface.
 One of the most useful is the Versions gadget which lists the 20 latest versions of a page (the number is configurable).

 The All Properties view gives editors access to all page properties, even those that are not visible in the on-page view, such as SEO properties and page categories.

 As a developer you can create property types and add them to page templates.
 You can also group them together on tabs.

 Administrators and developers work in the admin view to configure websites, for example, by setting host names, languages and access rights.

-From the global menu you can also find:
+From the top menu you can also find: